gaehlerm/SoftwareEngineering/README.md

         self.add_entry(entry)
 ```

-Just for completeness, this class could be rewritten using only functions as follows:
+Just for completeness, this class could be rewritten using only functions as follows.
+We pass the `data` around as a function argument instead of using a class variable.

 ```py
 def add_entry(number, data):